 JOPLIN, Mo. — Missouri’s gas tax is increasing for the first time in decades.

-Last week Gov. Mike Parson signed the increase into law, which will raise money for highway and bridge repairs.
+In July Gov. Mike Parson signed the increase into law, which will raise money for highway and bridge repairs.
 It’s expected to raise about $500 million annually.

 “It’s been 25 years since we’ve been able to do this, and the last Governor to do it was Ashcroft.
 So this is a big move for the state.
 And you know it’s been a priority of mine when I talk about infrastructure and workforce development.
 And you can see when we start moving in that direction, if those two things, that our state prospers by that.”